-4. Your topic should be specific enough that you can form an opinion about it, but general enough that you can find enough information to support your perspective and write a comprehensive and substantial essay.
+4. Your topic should be specific enough that you can form an opinion about it, but general enough that you can find enough your perspective to support and comprehensive and substantial essay.

 Narrowing Down the Topic:

 In narrowing down your topic, you should consider the following ideas: